 The Duke of Edinburgh Programme at Rangitoto College continues to encourage good numbers of students to take part in the young New Zealander’s challenge.
 The challenge has three levels – bronze, silver and gold.
 Students complete a training course covering skills such as outdoor first aid, navigation and outdoor survival.
 These skills are then tested in expeditions and overnight tramps.
 Contact Mallory O'Brien for more information.

 Esports is certainly growing in popularity, with Rangitoto College students being especially successful.
 We have teams participate in all of the high school competitions on offer.
 Playing Esports teaches all the skills gained from normal sports, including teamwork, determination, strategy etc., but without significant physical exertion.
 The games currently being played in high school competitions are League of Legends, Clash Royale, Rocket League, NBA 2K, and DOTA 2.
 There is generally no charge for entry, but there have been significant prizes on offer.
 Our teams have won keyboards, mice, headsets, special skins, in-game currency, and twice we’ve had a team flown free of charge to Australia.
 Our premier League of Legends team has been incredibly successful, winning the NZ title for three straight seasons and being the only team to win the Australasian champs - we’ve won twice in a row and the competition has only been running for 2 years.
 The season is starrting soon on Wednesday nights at 5pm.
 Contact Stephen Gardiner for more information.

+Are you passionate about the environment?
+Are you willing to contribute your time and energy to reduce landfill and minimise waste?
 For over 5 years students have been giving up their Saturday mornings to help the rejuvenation of native bush in the college grounds.
 We have planted kauri, rimu, cabbage tree, puriri and hundreds of other native tree species.
 With climate change in the news, these students are making a difference.
 Come along to our Friday lunchtime meetings in C5.
 Contact Mrs. McLeay or the NCEA Office for more information.